songyandong/documentation/sdk/Android.md

 ## Getting started
 ### Prepared your PPIO wallet account
+You must have a **[PPIO wallet account](../wallet/)** first.
+Because PPIO wallet account is your user credentials for using PPIO services.
+You have to get `keystore file` and `passphrase` from your PPIO wallet account.

-You must have a PPIO wallet account first.
-Make sure this account has PPcoin.
-And you need to recharge some PPcoin to PPIO.
-This is a [guide](../wallet/) to teach you how to generate a PPIO wallet account and get some of our test coins for free.
+This is a [guide](../wallet/) to teach you how to generate a PPIO wallet account and get `keystore file` and `passphrase` from your PPIO wallet account

 ### Install
 download `ppio.aar` from [here](https://github.com/ppio/ppio-sdk-android), and put it in the libs directory of your android project. then deploy app build.gradle.